arun-kr-reddy/notes/cplusplus.md

     ```cpp
     derivedClass1 a;
     derivedClass2 b;
     baseClass& c = a;    // can be generic reference for derivedClass1 or derivedClass2
     ```
-- **function overriding:** `virtual` function in base class can be overridden in derived class, same function prototype in both base & derived, need to check which function in virtual table needs to be called (costs extra time)
+- **function overriding:** `virtual` function in base class can be overridden in derived class
+same function prototype in both base & derived, so need to check which function needs to be called in virtual table (extra cycles)
   ```cpp
   class baseClass
   {